coltnguyen/CPSC571-GeneExpression/README.md

 6. **Principal Component Analysis (PCA) + K-Folds**
 7. **ReliefF + K-Folds**

 Each model is implemented in a separate Python script within the `Models` folder.
+All of the scripts produce the output of a Deep Forest, Random Forest, Neural Network, and K-Nearest Neighbours models.

 ### Fisher Ratio + K-Folds